Unknown employee utilization and client profitability

-Calculated the total cost of each employee.
-We started by implementing a time tracking system.
-Using that data, we were able to create monthly utilization reports calculating the total cost of every employee.
-The cost incorporated the employee’s wages, as well as additional expenses such as payroll taxes and benefit costs.
+We calculated the total cost of each employee.
+We started by implementing a structured time tracking system.
+Using that data, we were able to create monthly utilization reports calculating every employee’s total cost.
+The cost incorporated the employee’s wages and additional expenses such as payroll taxes and benefit costs.

-Determined employee utilization rates.
-Comparing the total cost of each employee to the hours worked that were actually billable to the company’s clients (i.e., revenue generated), allowed us to determine the profitability of each employee.
-Using this information, the company was able to easily identify employees that were under-utilized, or not profitable.
+We determined employee utilization rates.
+Comparing the total cost of each employee to the hours worked that were actually billable to the company’s clients (i.e., revenue generated) allowed us to determine each employee’s profitability for the company.
+Having this information available allowed the company to identify underutilized employees and areas that were not profitable more easily.

-After evaluating the employee utilization and client profitability reports, the company reorganized their personnel to maximize the utilization of each employee.
+After evaluating the employee utilization and client profitability reports, the company reorganized its personnel to maximize each employee’s utilization.
 They also set employee utilization goals, tied those goals to compensation plans, and adjusted pricing for low margin clients.
-All of those decisions collectively led to the firm increasing their EBITDA from 10% to 15% and the value of their company by 50%.